-This exquisite late 19th century Caucasian Kazak rug features three striking medallions woven in vibrant abrash shades of green and blue, set against a rich antique red field.
-The bold border showcases large-scale motifs in red, yellow, green, and ivory, framed by a deep navy ground.
-Renowned for their artistry, Kazak village rugs are celebrated worldwide for their striking designs and luminous vegetable-dyed colors.
-This finely preserved piece is a true collector’s rug that brings timeless character and a sophisticated accent to any interior setting.
+This exquisite late 19th century Caucasian Kazak rug features three striking medallions woven in vibrant abrash shades of green and blue, set against a rich antique red field of extraordinary depth and warmth.
+The bold border showcases large-scale motifs in red, yellow, green, and ivory on a deep navy ground — a composition of powerful color contrast and visual authority that exemplifies the Kazak tradition at its most confident.

 Dimensions: 4' 9" x 7' 1"